-Whenever a holiday falls on Sunday, the following Monday is considered a holiday.
-If a holiday falls on Saturday, the previous Friday shall be observed as the holiday.
+Whenever a holiday falls on Sunday the following Monday is considered a holiday.
+If a holiday falls on Saturday the previous Friday shall be observed as the holiday.
 Any employee working the above holidays will be compensated within thirty (30) days in the following manner: either compensatory time off or cash payment, at the discretion of the employee.

-- 14.2 Any employee required to work on a holiday will receive holiday pay at straight time plus pay for all hours actually worked on such holiday. - 14.3 If a holiday falls on an employee's normal day off and the employee is precluded from utilizing the day off because of work demands, the employee may receive a compensatory day off converted to annual leave or pay; provided, however, that such employee must request said annual leave at least five (5) working days prior to the taking of such leave, and the granting of said request must be approved in advance by the employee's department head.
+14.2 Any employee required to work on a holiday shall receive pay at straight time plus time and one half (1-1/2) for all hours actually worked on such holiday.

+14.3 If a holiday falls on an employee's normal day off and the employee is precluded from utilizing the day off because of work demands, the employee may receive a compensatory day off converted to annual leave or pay; provided, however, that such employee must request said annual leave at least five (5) working days prior to the taking of such leave, and the granting of said request must be approved in advance by the employee's Department Head.